 Featuring some wonderful captive molecules from Firmenich [the company he works for], the fragrance can be imitated, but never perfectly reproduced: woods, musks, amber, and jasmine floral notes, as well as a crunchy Granny Smith apple.
 Without this harmony, the deep sensuality and unique light in Light Blue could not exist.

-The naturalness of the ingredients are prolonged by the innovative molecules.
-Together, the olfactive lightness gives you an infinite sensation of bright sunlight, crystal water, tanned skin and intense heat.
+The naturalness of the ingredients is prolonged by the innovative molecules.
+Together, the olfactive lightness gives you an infinite sensation of bright sunlight, crystal water, tanned skin, and intense heat.

 There’s been no shortage of flankers over the years.
 How did you approach the creation of Light Blue Forever to ensure it stays faithful to the original while offering something new?